Anurag-deo14/AI-Ensure/README.md

   <img src="https://github.com/Ayanghosh-agno/AI_Insurance/blob/main/images/persona.png" />
 </p>

-> 1. Insurance policy documents are uploaded to Watson Discovery, and then annotated using Watson's Smart Document Understanding tool.
+> 1. **Document Upload:** Insurance policy documents are uploaded to Watson Discovery and annotated using Watson's Smart Document Understanding tool for better
+     data management.
-> 2. Mechanic review documents are uploaded to Watson Knowledge Studio, and then annotated to create custom entities and relationships.
+> 2. **Mechanic Review:** Mechanic review documents are uploaded to Watson Knowledge Studio and annotated to create custom entities and relationships.
-> 3. User chats via web-application UI to talk to Watson Assistant.
+> 3. **User Interaction:** Users can interact with the AI through a web application interface, communicating directly with Watson Assistant.
-> 4. Watson Assistant answers policy questions using Watson Discovery's querying capabilities.
+> 4. **Query Resolution:** Watson Assistant addresses policy-related inquiries by leveraging Watson Discovery's querying capabilities.
-> 5. The chatbot recommends a mechanic based on the type of damage that is done to the vehicle, and on the sentiment of the customer reviews.
+> 5. **Mechanic Recommendations:** The chatbot recommends mechanics based on the type of vehicle damage and customer sentiment from reviews.
-> 6. The User can also apply for a new policy manualy through it which is backed by a insurance moderator.
+> 6. **Policy Application:** Users can manually apply for a new insurance policy, supported by an insurance moderator.

 ## Takeaways

 ### What we learned
-A lot of things, both summed up in technical & non-technical sides.
-Also not to mention, We had enhanced our googling and Stackoverflow searching skill during the hackathon and beside that we had learned a lot about the IBM-Cloud :)
+Throughout this project, we gained valuable insights on both technical and non-technical fronts.
+Our research skills on platforms like Google and Stack Overflow were significantly enhanced, and we acquired a deeper understanding of IBM Cloud technologies.

 ### Accomplishments
-We had explored so many things within few days.
-It was a tad difficult for us to collaborate with every stack including the frontend backend and the IBM cloud but We are proud of finishing the project on time which seemed like a tough task initially but happily implemented every thing what We had thought of.
-Lastly, we think the impact of our project could have a significant accomplishment.
-Especially, trailing the current scenario of COVID19, this could really be a product that both the people and the insurance-company can find useful!
+In just a few days, we explored numerous concepts and technologies.
+While collaborating across the frontend, backend, and IBM Cloud posed challenges, we successfully completed the project on time, achieving what initially seemed like a daunting task.
+We believe that our project has the potential to make a meaningful impact in the insurance sector.

 ### What's next for Smart AI Insurance
-As previously mentioned, *Smart AI Insurance* is one of the **most technically sound** projects We have made till now, and We would love to expand the wings of our project beyond the hackathon.
-Apart from fine-tuning the project, We are also planning to give the project with some more features in the operational side which can increase its usability more and can be more effective.
+**Smart AI Insurance** stands out as one of our most technically advanced projects to date, and we are eager to expand its capabilities beyond this initial development phase.
+Alongside refining the existing features, we plan to introduce additional operational functionalities to enhance usability and effectiveness.

 **Some of them are**:-

-> 1. To implement a ML model which can help the company with the damage detection capabilities.
+> 1. Implementing a machine learning model for improved damage detection capabilities.
-> 2. Facial recogniton, to find the database of the particular customer.
+> 2. Integrating facial recognition to access the customer database.
-> 3. Number plate detection of the car, So the company can match the database with it.
+> 3. Developing number plate detection to match vehicle databases efficiently.

-we're also planning to integrate new user-intuitive features such as refined User access, easy checkout option, adding more such IoT-based inter-device support for maximizing our audience interaction.Though the project basically focuses on the **AUTO-INSURANCE** we can also give some of the features more to use in different Insurance-Sectors.
-Apart from these, a lot of code needs to be refactored which does include CSS improvements for desktop preview as I couldn't hit so much under 24 hrs.
-Overall, I hope that one day this project can be widely used among the Insurance community to redefine the existing & remove the backlogs.
+We also aim to incorporate user-friendly features such as streamlined access controls, easy checkout options, and enhanced IoT-based inter-device support to boost audience engagement.
+While the project primarily focuses on auto insurance, we are considering adapting some features for other insurance sectors.
+Additionally, we plan to refactor code, including CSS improvements for a better desktop experience, which was challenging to complete within the initial timeframe.
+Ultimately, we envision our project becoming widely adopted within the insurance community to redefine existing processes and eliminate inefficiencies.

 ## Contributors: